 | 👨💻 Consumption rate

 Like gas, electricity use tends to be higher in larger homes.
 Bigger properties have more light bulbs, more appliances and – generally – more residents.
 As a result, electricity bills for large 4-5 bed properties are a lot more than those for small 1- 2 bed homes.

 What affects the cost of your energy bill?

 There are a lot of factors that affect the cost of your energy.
 Some of the most influential are:

 If you opt for a fixed rate tariff, these variables won’t change the amount you pay once your tariff is up and running.
 Your gas bill shouldn’t be affected by changes in the price of fuel or by other external factors.
 Instead, you’ll fix the amount you pay with your energy supplier at the start of your contract and this will stay the same until the fixed period comes to an end.

-If you choose a variable rate however, these factors will continue to impact on your energy bill.
+If you choose a variable rate, these factors will continue to impact your energy bill.
 This could see the cost of your gas and electricity fluctuate every month.

 Although there are a lot of things you can’t influence when it comes to your energy bill, there are some that you can control.
-These include your:
+These include the following:

 For example, the amount of energy you consume will have a big impact on your monthly bill.
 Working to reduce how much gas and electricity you use will help you cut your energy bill.